yellowmessenger/documentation/docs/platform_concepts/appConfiguration/freshteam.md

 |   TimeoffID       |  Number        |5000402776      |

 **Return Value**
-Approve a time off request integration node returns value of object type, use object variable as an output variable.
+Approve a time off request integration node returns the value of object type, use object variable as an output variable.

 ### 1.7 Cancel a time off request
 Cancel a time off request integration node helps in rejecting a leave based on the time off id provided.